This page describes the requirements for packaging your Kubernetes app, and guidelines for meeting those requirements.

 You can provide your configuration either as a Kubernetes manifest, or as a Helm chart.

 To protect users from unstable APIs, use only beta or generally available Kubernetes resources.

 Your configuration must deploy an Application custom resource.
-The Application resource contains the information that users see when they deploy their app through the Google Cloud Marketplace UI.
+The Application resource contains the information that users see when they deploy their app through the Cloud Marketplace UI.

 The Application resource is a custom resource, which aggregates the Kubernetes components associated with your app, and lets users manage these resources as a group.

 For information on creating an Application resource, and for examples, see the Application GitHub repository.

 Your configuration must use parameters that can be substituted, either using

 The following parameters must be able to be substituted: